paritytech/polkadot/roadmap/implementers-guide/src/node/disputes/dispute-distribution.md

 message will contain a valid vote signed by our node and will contain the initially received `Invalid` vote.

-Note, that we rely on the coordinator to check validity of a dispute for spam protection (see below).
+Note, that we rely on `dispute-coordinator` to check validity of a dispute for spam protection (see below).

 ## Sending of messages